-Warm-up before running is important because it prepares you for the exertion you will experience during a competition or the main part of your training.
-The purpose of warming up is to raise body temperature, boost blood flow and heart rate so that body is prepared for the upcoming activities.
+Warm-up before running is important because it prepares you for the exertion you will experience during a competition or the main part of your workout.
+The purpose of warming up is to raise body temperature, and boost blood flow and heart rate so that body is prepared for upcoming activities.

-In the following text, I will explain in more detail all 7 reasons why it is important to warm up before the activity.
+In the following text, I will explain in more detail all 7 reasons why it is important to warm up before running.

 Benefits of warming up before running